-Pau D'arco is a tree native to South America, preparations derived from the bark of which have been traditionally used to treat bacterial, fungal, viral infections, and cancer.
-Quinones, the main constituents, were shown to be the active principle of Pau D'arco (11) (12) (13) (14).
+Pau d'arco is a tree native to South America.
+Preparations derived from the bark have been traditionally used to treat bacterial, fungal, or viral infections, and cancer.
+Quinones have been identified as the main active constituents (1) (2) (3) (4).

-In a small single-arm study, Lapachol, a naphthoquinone isolated from the tree bark, failed to show any effects on patients with non-leukemic tumors or CML (chronic myelocytic leukemia) (15).
+In a small single-arm study, the isolated naphthoquinone lapachol failed to show any effects on patients with non-leukemic tumors or chronic myelocytic leukemia (19).